richardson-souza/fedy/README.md

 ### Plugin structure

-Plugins can be placed under `~/.local/share/fedy/plugins/`, or the system plugins directory.
+Plugins can be placed under `~/.local/share/fedy4ubuntu/plugins/`, or the system plugins directory.

 Each plugin is a directory with the suffix `.plugin`, which consist of a JSON formatted metadata file.
-The metadata file contains information about the plugin and describes how `Fedy` should run the tasks.
+The metadata file contains information about the plugin and describes how `Fedy4Ubuntu` should run the tasks.

 The plugins can run any command or scripts (`bash`, `python` etc.).
 In addtion to the system commands, `Fedy4Ubuntu` provides an additional command, `run-as-root` to allow running commands (e.g.- `run-as-root touch /some/file/somewhere`) or scripts (e.g.- `run-as-root -s do-stuff.sh`) as root.